ragavsachdeva/magi/readme.md

 ### TLDR
 - The model is available at 🤗 [HuggingFace Model Hub](https://huggingface.co/ragavsachdeva/magi).
 - Try it out for yourself using this 🤗 [HuggingFace Spaces Demo](https://huggingface.co/spaces/ragavsachdeva/the-manga-whisperer/) (no GPU, so slow).
-- Dataset is coming soon.
+- Dataset info is available [here](datasets/).
-- Basic model usage is provided below, more details to follow.
+- Basic model usage is provided below.
+Inspect [this file](https://huggingface.co/ragavsachdeva/magi/blob/main/modelling_magi.py) for more info.

 ![Magi_teaser](https://github.com/ragavsachdeva/magi/assets/26804893/0a6d44bc-12ef-4545-ab9b-577c77bdfd8a)